-The Menendez Murders: A Comprehensive Case Analysis of Abuse, Greed, and the American Justice System
+The Menendez Murders: Abuse, Greed, and the American Justice System

 The Final Hours